 Attention: Disassembling any part of the power supply voids the part warranty and regulatory certifications.
 There are no user-serviceable parts inside the power supply and fan assembly.
-The cooling system relies on pressurized air, do not leave either of the power supply and fan assembly slots empty longer than two minutes when the switch is operating.
+The cooling system relies on pressurized air; if you are using redundant power supply and fan assemblies, do not leave either of the power supply and fan assembly slots empty longer than two minutes.
 If a power supply and fan assembly fails, leave the power supply and fan assembly in the switch until it can be replaced.
-Maintain both power supply and fan assembly in operational condition to provide redundancy.
+If you are using only one power supply and fan assembly, be sure that the slot filler panel is in place.
+If that power supply fails, the switch will turn off.